Ty France Player Props: Mariners vs. Athletics

 Ty France At The Plate

-- France has picked up an RBI in 35.7% of his games this year, with more than one RBI in 14.3% of his games.
-He has also driven in three or more runs in one contest.
+- France has driven home a run in 10 games this season (34.5%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.